Eridaa/3.GraphML--Analyzing-street-networks-through-graph-machine-learning/README.md

 Typology classifier - main notebook

+dataset_coastalcitiesItaly.xlsx - excel file with the chosen point locations

 stellargraphs_100simplified.p - dataset of 110 graphs

 city plots - images of the selected plots, used for visualisation in the notebook